architmeta/wafa-autoscrapper/README.md

 - **Exports to CSV:** Date, Time, Headline, URL, Location, Attack, Events
 - **Auto-annotates** with keywords for location, attack type, and human rights event category
 - **Deduplicates** and merges with existing CSVs
-- **Includes scripts for summary tables and visual charts** for quick analysis

 ---